 Who is Benjamin Graham?

-the goal of finding low-risk (or no risk) investments that would
+He systematized the process of evaluating companies, with the goal of finding low-risk (or no risk) investments that would appreciate over time.

 Graham authored "The Intelligent Investor", a seminal book on value investing described by Warren Buffet as "by far the best book on investing ever written".